 Herbert Hall English Sparkling Brut Rosé 2016

 My first encounter with Herbert Hall wines was in 2016 with their Traditional Method Brut.
-That’s from Kent, and it proved to be one of the outstanding wines in a line up of high-quality Britfizz.
+That’s from Kent, and it proved to be one of the outstanding wines in a lineup of high-quality Britfizz.
 You can read about that here.

 However, Herbert Hall also makes a Brut Rosé of a similar calibre.

-Kent, aka the Garden of England, was always known for growing orchard fruits and also cultivating Hops for bittering and stabilising beer.
+Kent, aka the Garden of England, was always known for growing orchard fruits and cultivating Hops for bittering and stabilising beer.
 The golden age for Hops in Kent was in Victorian times when there were 17,650 hectares.
 Now only 1,200 ha of hops remain*, though many of those distinctive hop kilns, known as Oast Houses, survive as desirable residences.

 Nick Hall returned to Kent in 2003 with the bold idea of making English Sparkling Wine.
 By 2007, Nick had trained at Plumpton College and planted Chardonnay, Pinot Noir and Pinot Meunier.

 While British vineyards are now flourishing and expanding, establishing such a venture remains a risky business.
-There’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
+First, there’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
 And Herbert Hall is organic, a much more difficult proposition in Britains wet and erratic climate.
 However, Herbert Hall’s first crop was in 2009, and the first vintage release came in 2012.
 Since then, it’s been gaining accolades galore.

 Herbert Hall Brut Rosé, English Quality Sparkling Wine, Kent, UK.
 2016 12%